Thereatra/Discord-Zendesk-Darkmode/README.md

 ## Installation

-Install Stylus for either [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/), [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or the browser of your choice, then install the theme using one of the following methods:
+Install [Stylus](https://github.com/openstyles/stylus) for either [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/), [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or the browser of your choice, then install the desired version using one of the following methods.

+**UserCSS installation:**

+- Open the UserCSS install version, found below, of the theme you want to install.
+- Press the "Install style" button in the upper left corner.

+**Manual installation:**

+- Open the Stylus extension and click "Manage styles".
+- Click "Write new style" and give the style a name.
+- Open the manual install version, found below, of the theme you want to install.
+- Copy the whole style, `ctrl + A` then `ctrl + C`, then paste it into the newly created Stylus style `ctrl + V` and save it.

+### Full theme

+💾 [Install manually](./zendesk-dark.css) with no support for automatic updates.
+The style is in Mozilla format.

 ### Feedback only

-[Install manually](./feedback/feedback-dark.css) with no support for automatic updates.
+💾 [Install manually](./feedback/feedback-dark.css) with no support for automatic updates.
 The style is in Mozilla format.

 ### Support only

-[Install manually](./support/support-dark.css) with no support for automatic updates.
+💾 [Install manually](./support/support-dark.css) with no support for automatic updates.
 The style is in Mozilla format.

 ## To-do